Peru 2010

 Tingo had some nice butterflies including the lovely long-tailed metallic purple Rhetus periander, various dazzling blue Morpho species, the Mosaic Colobura dirce, and several Callicore species, but was not particularly good in terms of variety or numbers.
 Among the many other insects seen was a species of grasshopper in which the black and red male, and the much larger blue and yellow female could be seen acting as shepherds, carefully herding their brood of young hoppers from leaf to leaf.

-image 14 - Learn Butterflies
+image 14 - Butterflies Store

 Hills near Tingo Maria, altitude circa 1500m © Adrian Hoskins